Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 IMO:

 Big fan of Custer State Park.
-I am hard-pressed to think of a park that I have ever stayed at that has all the amenities and activity options that are available at Custer.
-It really has it all.
+It has it all.
 Not to mention all the activities in the surrounding area.
 I didn’t even mention the Crazy Horse monument, or Jewel Caves, or the activities in Keystone, or Hot Springs…

-I will definitely be back!!
+I will be back!!
 It is a fantastic RV Place to Go.

 We did not have a tow vehicle the first time we went to Custer and it was not a problem.
 You can easily drive the wildlife loop with equipment of any size.
 The only place you are limited by large equipment size is the scenic Needles highway (which is not part of the wildlife area).
 You are going to need to drive at Custer to fully experience the park- things are very spread out.
 I have no first-hand experience with any of the other campgrounds in the area but there are several.
 Enjoy your trip!